Chapter

 What does John 4:11 mean?

 The gospel of John often uses contrasts as it moves from scene to scene.
-In this case, chapter three involved Nicodemus, a well-educated, well-respected, and highly moral man.
+In this case, chapter three involved Nicodemus, a well-educated, well-respected, and highly moral man (John 3:1–2).
 The woman Jesus is currently speaking to is not only a Samaritan woman, but a lonely outcast, not well educated in the Scriptures.
-And yet, as this verse shows, she had both a certain level of courage, and a certain volume of wit.
+And yet, as this verse shows, she had both a certain level of courage and wit.

-Her answer suggests something very similar to Nicodemus' response to Jesus' in John 3:3–4.
+Her answer suggests something like Nicodemus' response to Jesus (John 3:3–4).
 There, Nicodemus grasped that there was symbolism in Jesus' comment, but did not fully understand it.
 Here, the woman seems to recognize that Jesus is speaking of something other than literal water.
-As verse 12 will show, she also recognizes that, whatever Jesus means, He's making some sort of grand claim about Himself.
+She also recognizes that, whatever Jesus means, He's making some sort of grand claim about Himself (John 4:12).

-This comment also reminds us of two mistakes people commonly make when confronted with spiritual truths.
+This comment also highlights two mistakes commonly made when someone is confronted with spiritual truth.
 One is to assume a physical, worldly interpretation of a spiritual point.
 This is a frequent mistake made by the Pharisees as they debate with Jesus in later chapters.
 The other mistake is responding with disbelief, instead of asking for more information directly.
 The woman's response suggests that she knows Jesus has some other meaning in mind.
-And yet, looking at the rest of her comments in verse 12, she seems dismissive.
+And yet, looking at her upcoming comments, she seems dismissive.
 She's not really seeking an answer, at least not yet.
-This helps to explain why Jesus responds to her as he does in verses 17 and 18, by exposing her sin.
+This helps to explain why Jesus responds to her as he does (John 4:17–18): by demonstrating His knowledge of her history and current sinful relationship.

 Expand